wilsonribeiro/will-catapi/README.md

 ### For run this project you need have the Docker installed in your machine.

 ### (http://www.docker.com)
 ### (https://docs.docker.com/get-docker/)

-### To Debian / Ubuntu systems operations:
+### For Debian / Ubuntu operating systems:

 ~# curl -sSl https://get.docker.com | sh